-With the new payday services, employees can decide after each shift whether they want to get paid for that day or for the days since they were last paid.
-It gives employees the freedom to decide how they want to get paid and provides them some level of safety should an unexpected expense pop up that wasn't on their radar.
+With on-demand pay services, employees can decide after each shift whether they want to get paid for that day or for the days since they were last paid.
+On-demand pay services give employees the freedom to decide how they want to get paid and provides them some reassurance should an unexpected expense occur.

-Among the services placing more pay control in the hands of workers are Instant Financial – used by restaurant chains like McDonald’s, Taco Bell, and KFC – and Even, used by Walmart.
+Among the services placing more pay control in the hands of workers are Instant Financial – used by restaurant chains like McDonald’s, Taco Bell, KFC, and even Walmart.
 With these services, employees receive a smartphone notification when they’re done working for the day and can then decide if they want to collect a paycheck that day.
-If they do, the money is either transferred to a pre-paid debit card or deposited directly into the employees' bank accounts.
+If they do, the money is either transferred to a prepaid debit card or deposited directly into their bank accounts.
 [Read related article: What is a Paycard?]

-While such services as Even and Instant Financial are add-ons employers use in addition to their payroll service, payroll provider Gusto is now testing this feature as part of its core online payroll software.
+While such services as Even and Instant Financial are add-ons employers use in addition to their payroll service, many payroll providers are offering this feature.
+Gusto, Paychex and Paylocity are among the payroll services offering on-demand pay.

-Reeves said the two-week pay schedule, which the Bureau of Labor statistics reports is used by nearly 37 percent of employers, is a relic of calculating payroll taxes manually and was instituted in the U.S. almost 90 years ago.
+Reeves said the two-week pay schedule, which the Bureau of Labor Statistics reports is used by nearly 37% of employers, is a relic of calculating payroll taxes manually and was instituted in the U.S. almost 90 years ago.

-Nelson Lichtenstein, a history professor at the University of California Santa Barbara and the director of the Center for the Study of Work, Labor, and Democracy, said while the concept may sound appealing to employees – especially those in the working class who struggle paycheck to paycheck – he envisions more turmoil than stability.
+Nelson Lichtenstein, a history professor at the University of California Santa Barbara and director of the Center for the Study of Work, Labor, and Democracy, said while the concept may sound appealing to employees, he envisions more turmoil than stability.